Will Kimbrough

-William Adams Kimbrough (born May 1, 1964) is an American singer-songwriter, multi-instrumentalist and producer based in Nashville, Tennessee.
+William Adams Kimbrough (born May 1, 1964) is an American singer-songwriter, multi-instrumentalist and producer based in Nashville, Tennessee, United States.

 Biography

-Kimbrough was born in Mobile, Alabama, and started his musical career as a founding member of Will & the Bushmen, a popular college band in the eighties that produced a handful of albums and singles and made it to MTV.
-He then went on to form the Bis-Quits with long-time friend Tommy Meyer.
+Kimbrough was born in Mobile, Alabama.
+He started his musical career as a founding member of Will & the Bushmen, a college band in the 1980s that recorded a handful of albums and singles and made it to MTV.
+He then went on to form the Bis-Quits with long-time friend Tommy Womack.
 The Bis-quits produced an eponymous album which was released on John Prine’s Oh Boy Records label.

 Kimbrough is also a producer and has produced albums for Adrienne Young, Rodney Crowell, Todd Snider, Kate Campbell, Steve Poltz, Kim Richey, Garrison Starr, Matthew Ryan, and Josh Rouse.

 His songs have been recorded by Jimmy Buffett, Little Feat, Jack Ingram, Todd Snider and more.
-Kimbrough has also collaborated with many artists including Rosanne Cash, Guy Clark, Rodney Crowell, Steve Earle, Gomez, Emmylou Harris, The Jayhawks, Mark Knopfler, Buddy Miller, John Prine, Toumani Diabate, Kim Richey, Josh Rouse, Matthew Ryan, Billy Joe Shaver, Todd Snider, Mavis Staples, Garrison Starr, Adrienne Young, and others.
+Kimbrough has also collaborated with many artists including Rosanne Cash, Guy Clark, Rodney Crowell, Steve Earle, Gomez, Emmylou Harris, The Jayhawks, Mark Knopfler, Buddy Miller, John Prine, Toumani Diabaté, Kim Richey, Josh Rouse, Matthew Ryan, Billy Joe Shaver, Todd Snider, Michael C. Parris, Mavis Staples, Garrison Starr, Adrienne Young, and others.

-Kimbrough was recognized in 2004 as the Instrumentalist of the Year by the Americana Music Association – an award that had previously been awarded three years in a row to Dobro ace Jerry Douglas.
-His songs demonstrate a literate facility that he pairs with guitar playing so fluid that his fans created a t-shirt suggesting he's an alien.
+Kimbrough was recognized in 2004 as the Instrumentalist of the Year by the Americana Music Association – an award that had previously been awarded three years in a row to Jerry Douglas.
+His songs demonstrate a literate facility that he pairs with guitar playing so fluid that his fans created a t-shirt suggesting he is an alien.

 Kimbrough teamed up with Tommy Womack, John Deaderick, Paul Griffith and Dave Jacques in 2005 to create the five piece band, Daddy.
-They recorded a live album in Frankfort, Kentucky Daddy at the Women's Club and later an album called For a Second Time.
+They recorded a live album in Frankfort, Kentucky, Daddy at the Women's Club, and another album, For a Second Time.

-In 2007, Kimbrough released EP – his solo studio recording that revealed a hint of what would develop on his next full-length release.
+In 2007, Kimbrough released an EP – his solo studio recording that revealed a hint of what would develop on his next album release.

 Kimbrough has released several solo albums to date, and has collaborated on many more, as well as serving as a session musician and sideman.

-Kimbrough was one of the guest artists at Jimmy Buffett's Live from the Gulf Coast Concert on July 11, 2010.
+Kimbrough was one of the guest artists at Jimmy Buffett's Live from the Gulf Coast concert on July 11, 2010.

 In March 2012, it was announced that Kimbrough had joined Trigger Hippy in place of guitarist Audley Freed.

 In frequent visits to visit his family, Kimbrough joined a number of other Southern Alabama singer-songwriters beginning in 2013 to form Willie Sugarcapps.

+A song he co-wrote with John Hahn and recorded by Shemekia Copeland, "Too Far to Be Gone", was nominated for a Blues Music Award in 2023.